 Annual Conference

-Maryland WOCN hosts an annual statewide conference that serves as a networking and training event for rape crisis and recovery centers, government agencies, faith-based organizations, community-based organizations, community leaders and students to increase knowledge and gain skills related to sexual violence prevention and cultural competency that can be applied in their organizations and within their communities.
+The Maryland Women of Color Network (WOCN) hosts an annual statewide conference designed to be a key networking and training event for a wide range of attendees, including rape crisis and recovery centers, government agencies, faith-based organizations, community-based organizations, community leaders, and students.

 • November 2023: Empowering Mind, Body, & Spirit: Healing & Thriving After Trauma